Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

-Figure \ref{fig:process1} illustrates the interview process, which involved two key phases: the \textit{a priori} initial criteria-setting phase while just viewing the prompt and the \textit{a posteriori} refinement phase after seeing the outputs.
-To facilitate the development and tracking of evaluation criteria, we utilized MAXQDA, a software tool designed for qualitative data analysis, specifically suited for coding and tagging outputs based on user-defined categories \cite{marjaei2019maxqda}.
-MAXQDA allowed participants to create system codes representing their evaluation criteria, which they could then apply, or "tag," to sections of the output during the review process.
-This tagging enabled participants to systematically assess how well each output aligned with their criteria.
-In addition to setting initial criteria, MAXQDA provided an easy mechanism for refinement.
-During the \textit{a posteriori} phase, participants could revise or add new criteria as they reviewed the outputs.
-The tool allowed participants to tag outputs with both their original and newly refined criteria, making it possible to iteratively update and expand their evaluation framework based on what they observed in the LLM outputs.
+For the development and tracking of evaluation criteria, we utilized MAXQDA, a software tool designed for qualitative data analysis, specifically suited for coding and tagging outputs based on user-defined categories \cite{marjaei2019maxqda}.
+Figure \ref{fig:maxqdafigure} describes the system and features using the MAXQDA system during the study.
+MAXQDA allowed participants to independently create system codes representing their criteria.
+In addition to allowing for an easy way to create initial \textit{a priori} criteria, MAXQDA provided an easy mechanism for refinement.
+During the \textit{a posteriori} phase, participants could either revise or add new criteria as they reviewed the outputs.
+The tool allowed participants to ``tag'' outputs with both their original or newly refined criteria, making it possible to iteratively update and expand their evaluations based on what they observed in the LLM outputs.
 This systematic tagging and refinement process ensured that participants could effectively track how the criteria applied across different outputs and make necessary adjustments to capture relevant evaluation measures.

-\paragraph{Initial Criteria Setting (\textit{a priori}):} Participants were first presented with a prompt and asked to develop initial evaluation criteria.
-These initial criteria were recorded in the MaxQDA system through the code-setting tools.
-Each initial criterion was added to a set labeled “Initial Criteria” for documentation and review.

-\paragraph{Criteria Refinement (\textit{a posteriori}):} After the setting of the initial criteria, participants were presented with three different LLM-generated outputs related to the prompt scenario.
-They reviewed each output relative to the criteria they had initially set.
-If one of their criteria applied to part of the output, they would use the MaxQDA system to code the criterion to that part of the output.
-In addition, after the participants noted aspects of the output that they liked, disliked, or would change, they either added additional criteria or refined their initial criteria.
-The participants were asked to highlight parts of the output in which the revised criteria applied.
-Through this process, participants were able to revisit and update their criteria to identify the most relevant and effective measures for evaluating LLM outputs in their respective domains.